turingschool/mod-0-curriculum/session4/index.md

 <img width="70%" src="https://i.ytimg.com/vi/DXEns9nWdqs/maxresdefault.jpg" alt="encrypt and decrypt top down design">
 <p><small>Credit: Liam McQuay (IGCSE Computer Science Youtube Tutorial)</small></p>

-Breaking down problems using top down design lends itself nicely to the object-oriented design principles of <span class="vocab">abstraction</span> (where an object performs a task without other objects being concerned about how it is done) and <span class="vocab">encapsulation</span> (where an object handles its own internal states and behind-the-scenes work).
+Breaking down problems using top down design lends itself nicely to the object-oriented design principle of <span class="vocab">abstraction</span> (where an object performs a task without other objects being concerned about how it is done).

 <a name="notatetopdowndesign"></a>
 ### Notating Top-Down Design in a .txt file

-On your Mod 0 Assessment, you will be asked to break down a scenario using Top Down Design.
+In programming, it's useful to break down problems into smaller sub problems so that we can more easily make progress towards the larger goal.
+This process is sometimes referred to as pseudo coding.
 We'll demonstrate the pizza scenario in a text (.txt) file.

 ```
 1 Make dough